vineyard-bloom/vineyard-workbench/README.md

 ## Background

 Workbench is designed to make it easier to work on vineyard modules that your app may be using without having to fully merge any changes you may have made.
-This is done by using `yarn link` to symlink a local copy of the vineyard-suite into your app's `node_modules` directory.
+This is done by using `yarn link` to symlink a local copy of a vineyard module into your app's `node_modules` directory.

 (Workbench is still under development, so the process for symlinking your local vineyard packages is as follows:
 1. Go to your desired local vineyard package root directory.